exawon/slackhub/README.md

 ## Usage

 - It will be shared **among same name channels** while the bot is staying.
-- Invite the bot to a public channel or private group when you want to share.
+- To start sharing, `/invite` the bot to a public channel or private group.
-- Kick the bot from the channel when you want to stop sharing.
+- To stop sharing, `/remove` the bot from the channel.
 - Mention the bot for the hints of commands.

 ## Unability